Top Manufacturers of Self-Encrypting Drives (SEDs)

 What is driving the demand for self-encrypting drives?

-Traditional username and password combinations are proving to be relatively ineffective, as cybercriminals are finding ways to gain access to sensitive and classified information through tactics backed by social engineering and artificial intelligence.
+Traditional username and password combinations are proving to be relatively ineffective, as cybercriminals are finding ways to gain access to sensitive information through tactics backed by social engineering and artificial intelligence.

 In the face of these advanced attacks, customers are vocalizing their need for SEDs and other advanced cybersecurity technologies for mission-critical applications to improve data protection at the hardware level.